 Fast-forward to 2015 when Cynthia Colby and Roddy Marnoch purchased their cottage in Brignall Banks Narrows.
 They quickly fell in love with Pointe au Baril and Georgian Bay, spending extra long weekends at their cottage year-round, enjoying the spectacular beauty of the area in all seasons.
 In 2018, after a 13 year ‘courtship’, they wed at the Florence Universal Church, renting out all of Pleasant Cove Resort for guests of their weekend long wedding celebration.
 They also rented a few boats from Desmasdons and Paynes to take their family and friends for a cruise around the islands.
 Clearly, they had become Pointe au Baril lifers!

 In late 2018 they heard word that Leisure Bay may be for sale.
 After much thoughtful contemplation and consideration, on a cold winters’ day in February 2019, the Marnochs approached the office door of the big brick house and met Karl for the first time.
 He and Leisure Bay easily won their hearts and minds.
 Sadly, they were too late to have had the opportunity to meet the late Mrs. Gross.
 After lengthy negotiations (about a years worth!), the deal was sealed.
 The Marnochs officially became the proud new owners of Leisure Bay on November 1, 2020.
 Roddy and Cynthia, along with Cynthia’s Dad, (Bud) look forward to meeting more of their existing customers and welcoming new ones.
-Operating under a slightly new name, Leisure Bay Landing, they will continue to provide excellent and affordable marina services to their customers and are renovating the remaining cabins and motel for guest rental to be available in the near future.
+Operating under a slightly new name, Leisure Bay Landing, they will continue to provide excellent and affordable marina services to their customers.

 Leisure Bay has been providing excellent and affordable “no frills” marine services to Islanders since 1981.
 Our floating wooden docks and slips are stable and well maintained.